 Knowing the young people as individuals is important.
-Even more so in KS3 and 4 where staff have a significant turn over of young people during their working week.
 Make sure you are aware of any additional information about the children, such as pen portraits.
-Ask the SENCO / Pastoral manager if you are unsure.
+Ask the SENCo if you are unsure.

 Rewards and sanctions should be determined with the pupils so that they have ownership and responsibility.
 Rewards are more effective if they are kept varied.